 Low Battery RTH is triggered when the Intelligent Flight Battery is depleted to the point that the safe return of the aircraft may be affected.
 Return home or land the aircraft immediately when prompted.
-DJI GO 4 will display a warning when a low battery level warning is triggered.
+DJI GO 4 displays a warning when the battery level is low.
 The aircraft will automatically return to the Home Point if no action is taken after a ten-second countdown.
-The user can cancel the RTH procedure by pressing the RTH button or Flight Pause button on the remote controller.
+The user can cancel RTH by pressing the RTH button or Flight Pause button on the remote controller.

-If the RTH procedure is cancelled following a low battery level warning, the Intelligent Flight Battery may not have enough charge for the aircraft to land safely, which may lead to the aircraft crashing or being lost.
+If RTH is cancelled following a low battery level warning, the Intelligent Flight Battery may not have enough charge for the aircraft to land safely, which may lead to the aircraft crashing or being lost.
 The thresholds for the battery level warnings are automatically determined based on the aircraft's current altitude and distance from the Home Point.